-Nancy Lau, MS, PhD joins us from Harvard University where she completed her Doctorate in Clinical Psychology.
+Nancy Lau, MA PhD, joins us from Harvard University where she completed her Doctorate in Clinical Psychology.

-Cara McDermott, PharmD, MSc, PhD has been part of the Pharmaceutical Outcomes and Policy Program (PORPP) at the University of Washington.
+Cara McDermott, PharmD, MSc, PhD, is part of the Pharmaceutical Outcomes and Policy Program (PORPP) at the University of Washington.

-Her PhD training focuses on health economics and health services research.
-Dr. McDermott will be working with Scott Ramsey, MD, PhD, Director of the Hutchinson Institute for Cancer Outcomes Research (HICOR).
+Dr. McDermott’s research focuses on health economics and health services research.
+She is working with Scott Ramsey, MD, PhD, Director of the Hutchinson Institute for Cancer Outcomes Research (HICOR).

 “My future research plans are to explore predictors and patterns of care for multi-morbidity patients with chronic diseases such as cancer, cardiovascular disease, lung disease, dementia and depression, with particular attention paid to palliative and end-of-life care.”

-Jill Steiner, MD has been a fellow in the Division of Cardiology at the University of Washington.
+Jill Steiner, MD, is a senior fellow in the Division of Cardiology at the University of Washington.

 © 2012 - 2017 Cambia Palliative Care Center of Excellence